Enigmatic-Smile/docs/select/sdks/ios/reference-v2.md

 ### start(from:)

 Starts a card enrollment flow.
 If you set the `programType` to:
-1. `.transactionStream`, a verified card enrollment flow will be started, for a Transaction Stream program (usually used by Expense Management applications).
+1. `.transactionStream`, a verified card enrollment flow will be started, for a Transaction Stream program (usually used by Stream applications).
 2. `.transactionSelect`, a regular card enrollment flow will be started, for your Select Transactions program (usually used by Loyalty applications).

 #### Parameters